redtexts/texts/gorter_1923_communist_workers_international.md

-proletarian part, the European workers were already completely infected (and for so many years) by the capitalist principle of the party dictatorship, parliamentarianism, and trade union organization, and they.were totally destroyed for the revolution.
+proletarian part, the European workers were already completely infected (and for so many years) by the capitalist principle of the party dictatorship, parliamentarianism, and trade union organization, and they were totally destroyed for the revolution.

 Even the Third International proletarians are thus the revolution's enemies.